iremkapucuoglu/p4b-website/content/en/_index.md

   - order: 5
     smart_tools_section:
       background_color_content: default
-      title: "Smart tools for the smart and sustainable city."
+      title: "Smart tools for smart and sustainable cities."
       action_items:
       - name: "GOAT"
         img: "/images/index/product-goat.webp"
-        title: "Do you want to carry out your own planning?"
+        title: "Do you want to conduct own analyses?"
-        description: "GOAT is our cloud-based planning software that supports you in promoting sustainable mobility with interactive accessibility analyzes and scenario developments."
+        description: "GOAT is our cloud-based planning software that supports you in promoting sustainable mobility with interactive accessibility analyses and scenario developments."
         button:
           background_color_content: primary
           url: "/goat/"
           label: "GOAT Subscription"
-      - name: "advisory"
+      - name: "consulting"
         img: "/images/index/Product-Beratung.png"
-        title: "Are you looking for professional advice?"
+        title: "Are you looking for professional consulting?"
         description: "Our diverse team from different disciplines will be happy to advise you on innovative mobility concepts and individual problem solutions."
         button:
           background_color_content: secondary